syncfusion-content/uwp-docs/uwp/DataGrid/Getting-Started.md

 GridUnboundColumn
 </td>
 <td>
-Represents SfDataGrid column that hosts textual or template-specified content which are not actually bound with data object of row.
+Represents Data Grid column that hosts textual or template-specified content which are not actually bound with data object of row.
 </td>
 </tr>
 <tr>